 Who is collecting this data, and why?

-This citizen science project is part of the Soil Health Alliance for Research and Education, a group of researchers and educators working with USDA Dairy Forage Research Center, Michael Fields Agricultural Institute, the University of Wisconsin, and other partners to improve cover crop recommendations for the state of Wisconsin.
+This citizen science project is part of the Soil Health Alliance for Research and Education, a group of researchers and educators working with the USDA Dairy Forage Research Center, the Michael Fields Agricultural Institute, the University of Wisconsin–Madison Extension, and the Wisconsin Nature Conservancy to improve cover crop recommendations for the state of Wisconsin.
 We need to better understand how cover crops are being used, the challenges, and what benefits producers are seeing.
-Our goals are to help farmers like you make sound management decisions, improve decision support tools like SnapPlus and help build the Wisconsin Integrated Cropping Systems Trial database.
+Our goals are to help farmers like you make sound management decisions, improve decision support tools like SnapPlus.

 Questions or Comments?
 Contact Dan Marzu, University of Wisconsin–Madison Extension North Central Nutrient and Pest Outreach Specialist.
 Phone or text: 608-381-6702.
 Email: dan.marzu@wisc.edu